-Aide courses are calculated into the GPA but do not fulfill any credit requirements.
+Aide courses are calculated into the student's GPA but do not fulfill any credit requirements.
 A student can enroll as an aide 1 hour per semester for 4 semesters.
-However if they wish to qualify for an Honors Diploma they can only enroll for a maximum of 2 semesters.
-Aide positions will be filled in the following order; Office, Counselors,
+However to qualify for an Honors Diploma a student can only enroll for a maximum of 2 semesters.
+If students choose to be an aide they must pass all remaining six classes to be eligible for extra-curricular activities.